What Is Data Remanence & How to Remove It in 5 Easy Steps25 Nov 2020 | Jetico Technical Support

 What is Data Remanence?
 If you haven’t been using a data wiping solution to permanently erase your private information, you are likely to have residual data, or Data Remanence, on your computer.

 Here, we'll help you learn about Data Remanence and its risks, as well as how to permanently remove traces of unwanted data from your system in 5 easy steps.

 What Is Data Remanence?

-Data Remanence is the residual data that remains after you perform common activities like moving files or 'deleting' by normal means.
+Data Remanence, one of the most common cybersecurity myths, is the residual data that remains after you perform common activities like moving files or 'deleting' by normal means.
 In these instances, only references to the files are removed, while the file data and related information will remain intact on your system in various places:

 - Free space and file slack space

 - File names stored in the Master File Table (MFT) and directories